 Our vision is a radical improvement in the speed of acquisition and information content of Scanning Probe Microscopy (SPM) images.
-We will adapt measurement paradigms from microwave opto-mechanics to develop a new type of resonant mechanical force sensor for Low Temperature Atomic Force Microscopy (LT-AFM).
-Our ultimate goal is a force sensor working at the fundamental limit of action and reaction set by quantum physics.
+We will adapt novel measurement paradigms to develop a new type of resonant mechanical force sensor for Low-Temperature Atomic Force Microscopy (LT-AFM).
+Our ultimate goal is a force sensor working at the fundamental limit of action and reaction.
 With several orders of magnitude improvement in sensitivity beyond the current state-of-the-art, our sensors will enable the acquisition of multi-dimensional data sets in seconds, as opposed to several days as is the current practice.

 Since its founding in 1827, KTH Royal Institute of Technology in Stockholm has grown to become one of Europe’s leading technical and engineering universities, and a key center of intellectual development and innovation.
 Today KTH is Sweden’s largest technical research and learning institution and home to students, researchers and faculty from around the world.
 Applied Physics is one of KTH's largest and most active departments, hosting several groups and projects in Quantum Technology.
 The division of Nanostructure Physics works on various forms of quantum and nano technology.

 The University of Basel is a full University and has research priorities in the areas of Sustainability and Energy as well as Quantum- and Nanoscale Science.
 The Department of Physics is the coleading house of the National Center of Competence in Research (NCCR) “QSIT - Quantum Science and Technology” which combines high-level research in quantum physics and information theory and constitutes a priority program of the University of Basel.
 It combines basic interdisciplinary science with application-orientated research.
 In various projects researchers focus on the control of quantum systems and aim at providing new impact and ideas to the quantum science and technology, to the sustainable use of resources, and to information and communication technologies.